Food and Product Safety

 As President Obama begins developing new food safety plans, proposed trade pacts pending before Congress would replicate and lock in limits on the U.S. government's ability to ensure imported food safety.
 Included in pending "Free Trade Agreements" (FTAs) with Panama, Colombia and South Korea are limits on what safety standards the United States can require for imported foods and how much inspection is permitted.
 U.S. laws that extend beyond the FTAs' limits that have the effect of limiting access of imported food to the U.S. market are subject to challenge as "illegal trade barriers" before foreign trade tribunals.

-Also, check out our coverage on this issue on our blog, Eyes on Trade.
+- Check out our coverage on food and product safety on our blog, Eyes on Trade

 Reports and Memos | Press Room | Congress Speaks Out | Other Resources